oeh-tnf/JKU-Games-Page/05_Veranstaltungsregeln-AGB.md

 ## Registration
-To help with contact tracing, registration is mandatory! <br>
+To help us prepare for the event, registration is mandatory!
-Your registration will be checked at the entry.

 <a href="https://forms.gle/yqQJ5RTazCu2jSiC6" target="_blank" rel="noopener noreferrer" class="button">Register here</a>